pauldix/sax-machine/README.md

-feed.entries.first.title # Title of the first entry feed.entries.first.author # The author of the first entry feed.entries.first.url # Permalink on the blog for this entry feed.entries.first.summary # Returns 0 as value if not found feed.entries.first.ancestor # The Atom ancestor feed.entries.first.content # Instance of AtomContent
-feed.entries.first.content.text # Entry content text
+feed.entries.first.title # Title of the first entry feed.entries.first.author # The author of the first entry feed.entries.first.url # Permalink on the blog for this entry feed.entries.first.summary # Returns "No summary available" if summary is missing feed.entries.first.ancestor # The Atom ancestor feed.entries.first.content # Instance of AtomContent feed.entries.first.content.text # Entry content text